jonyonson/jonathantaylor.io/content/blog/use-effect-hook/index.md

 }
 ```

+The `useEffect` Hook API has a built-in way of handling these comparisons.
 The Effect Hook takes two arguments.
 The first argument is a function and the second is an optional array that determines how often that function is executed.
 By default (without the second argument), the function is run after the first render and then after every update.
 React will avoid running the effect on any update where the value listed in the array provided as the second argument has not changed.

 ```jsx
   useEffect(() => {